djk12587/Swift-ObjC-Examples/README.md

     - Pictures are refrenced from tumbler that are tagged with "cat".
         - There is a chance that a "non" cat picture could appear.
 6. Core Data
-    - TODO: add Core Data integration for both Obj-C & Swift.
+    - Core data set up, fetch, save, entity creation/deletion, etc.